What Is an AAAA Record

 Learn what an AAAA record is and how it connects your domain name to an IPv6 address.
 Includes examples for the DNScale dashboard and API.

 An AAAA record (pronounced "quad-A") maps a domain name to an IPv6 address.
 It's the IPv6 equivalent of an A record and is essential for serving content to users on IPv6 networks.
+The name "AAAA" comes from the fact that an IPv6 address is four times the size of an IPv4 address (128 bits vs 32 bits).

 How AAAA Records Work